International campaign for the release of captives held as a result of Russia’s invasion of Ukraine

 Why now?

-The release of Ukrainian civilians and POWs, captured by Russian or Russian-controlled forces is one of the most burning issues today.
+The release of Ukrainian civilians and POWs captured by Russian or Russian-controlled forces is one of the most pressing issues today.
 The upcoming negotiations may well be a key opportunity in the near future to secure the timely release of all Ukrainian civilians illegally held by Russia.

 Why People First?

 According to Ukraine’s Ombudsperson, 16,000 Ukrainian civilians are missing and held unlawfully in Russia.
 As of September 1, 2024, Ukrainian human rights defenders documented the disappearances of 7,615 people.
-Civilians unlawfully detained during international armed conflict, including under military occupation, should be released immediately and unconditionally, and allowed to return to their homes, or for those whose home is in Russian controlled areas, they should be allowed to leave for Ukrainian-government controlled areas of the country.
+Civilians unlawfully detained during international armed conflict, including under military occupation, should be released immediately and unconditionally, and allowed to return to their homes.
+For those whose home is in Russian-controlled areas, they should be allowed to leave for Ukrainian government-controlled areas of the country.

-Thousands are held by both sides to the conflict.
-According to the findings by UN bodies and human rights organizations, Ukrainian POWs and civilians held in Russia in connection with the war have been subjected to torture and other forms of degrading and inhumane treatment, including the degradation of their national identity and the violation of their personal dignity.
-While the Geneva Conventions require the prompt release and repatriation of POWs at the end of active hostilities the negotiations offer the opportunity to underscore that this happens as soon as possible, particularly bearing in mind the condition of many POWs given their ill-treatment.
+Thousands are held by both sides of the conflict.
+According to findings by UN bodies and human rights organizations, Ukrainian POWs and civilians held in Russia in connection with the war have been subjected to torture and other forms of degrading and inhumane treatment, including the degradation of their national identity and the violation of their personal dignity.
+While the Geneva Conventions require the prompt release and repatriation of POWs at the end of active hostilities, the negotiations offer the opportunity to underscore that this must happen as soon as possible — particularly given the condition of many POWs due to their ill-treatment.

-The upcoming negotiations may also present a unique opportunity to facilitate the return of thousands of children who have been forcibly transferred from Ukraine to the Russian Federation.
-Since 24 February 2022 at least 20,000 Ukrainian children have been deported or forcibly transferred.
+The upcoming negotiations may also present a unique opportunity to facilitate the return of children who have been forcibly transferred from Ukraine to the Russian Federation.
+Since February 24, 2022, thousands of Ukrainian children have been deported or forcibly transferred.

 Who does our campaign address?